solana-labs/solana/docs/src/developing/backwards-compatibility.md

 ### Why not just use SemVer

-The Solana Rust SDK crates use a model for introducing breaking changes that does *not* follow semantic versioning (SemVer).
+The Solana Rust SDK crates do *not* follow semantic versioning (SemVer) for breaking changes.

 #### SemVer in Rust

 Under SemVer, breaking changes, such as removal of functions or types, only happens in a new major version.

-In many situations, this is useful -- it's very difficult to pick up a breaking change accidentally.
+In many situations, this is useful -- it is undesirable to pick up a breaking change accidentally.
 The default dependency declaration in Cargo follows SemVer.
 It assumes that all minor versions are compatible, and will automatically update to the newest minor version available.